Joseph Thomas Walker: Final years

-Walker would die of Hodgkin’s disease in April 1952–probably the result of breathing benzene fumes in his own laboratory.
+Walker would die of Hodgkin’s disease in April 1952 – probably the result of breathing benzene fumes in his own laboratory.
 Though terribly ill, he kept a full schedule of work for most of his last two years.
-For Instance, in 1950, he travelled to Maine first to teach twenty-five state policemen about the uses of science in crime detection and then to testify at the retrial of a deputy sheriff convicted of murder in 1938.
-There Walker–identified in the Maine Attorney General’s official report of the trial as “generally considered to be the outstanding police chemist in New England” – gave chemical forensic evidence which was instrumental in the ultimate finding that the deputy had been “fraudulently convicted."
+For instance, in 1950, he travelled to Maine first to teach twenty-five state policemen about the uses of science in crime detection and then to testify at the retrial of a deputy sheriff convicted of murder in 1938.
+There, Walker was identified in the Maine Attorney General’s official report of the trial as “generally considered to be the outstanding police chemist in New England”, which was the finding that the deputy had been “fraudulently convicted."